Property, development and planning

 Whether you've bought land in Maitland to build your dream home or are moving into a new or existing house which needs landscaping, renovating or just general improvements, check out the points below.
 They cover some of the most asked after topics when it comes to planning and development.

 The exempt complying code lists typical things that can be built without council approval, like car port, deck or cubby house.
 It outlines the criteria and specifications under which a proposal can be classified as exempt.
 If your project is not listed under the exempt list it could be complying, meaning your proposal is in line with pre-determined development standards and can be certified without the need for a DA.
 For example a swimming pool.
-This 'fast tracked' process combines planning and construction approval, and requires you to lodge an application for a Complying Development Certificate (CDC).
-If neither of these apply to your building or development plan than it is more than likely going to be classified as local, where your proposal doesn’t fit either exempt or complying criteria and generally you will need to lodge a Development Application.
+This 'fast tracked' process combines planning and construction approval, and requires you to lodge an application for a Complying Development Certificate (CDC) via the Planning Portal.
+If neither of these apply to your building or development plan than it is more than likely going to be classified as local, where your proposal doesn’t fit either exempt or complying criteria and generally you will need to lodge a Development Application via the Planning Portal.

 The planning instruments Council utilise